hudeany/PuttyKeyFormat/README.md

 Class "de.soderer.utilities.PuttyKeyWriter":
 Writes PuTTY keys to ".ppk" format.
 Also writes an unencrypted ".pem" format for usage in OpenSSH.

+Class "de.soderer.utilities.PuttyKeyOpenSshHelper"
-For encrypted ".pem" files use PuttyKeyOpenSshHelper, which deoends on the BouncyCastle crypto library.
+For encrypted ".pem" files use PuttyKeyOpenSshHelper, which depends on the BouncyCastle crypto library (bcpkix-jdk15on-1.61.jar).

 For Usage see class "de.soderer.utilities.test.PuttyKeyTest"